 </ img>

-A vital part of the Philips monitor businessoccupies a B2B segment, but the company does not have a very familiar approach to it.
-Although in general, the concept of the B2B segment is very broad, especially in relation to monitors, and the boundaries between the “consumer” and B2B models are extremely blurred.
-The exception is, perhaps, only specialized monitors.
-For example, sensory models with moisture protection, which are focused on use in trading floors.
-Most manufacturers offer simple, inexpensive solutions that are practically no different from each other and offer nothing new.
-Philips prefers to offer users more interesting solutions with their unique features.
-At the stand, it was just possible to get acquainted with some new models.
+A critical part of Philips monitor businessoccupies the B2B segment, but the company has an unusual approach to it.
+Although in general, the concept of the B2B segment is very broad, especially in relation to monitors, and the boundaries between &#8220;consumer&#8221; and B2B models are extremely blurred.
+The exception is perhaps only specialized monitors.
+For example, touch-sensitive models with moisture protection, which are intended for use in sales areas.
+Most manufacturers offer simple, inexpensive solutions that are practically no different from each other and do not offer anything new.
+Philips prefers to offer users more interesting solutions with their own unique features.
+At the stand it was possible to get acquainted with some new models.

 Business models